 Aglyph — Dependency Injection for Python¶

-Aglyph runs on CPython 2.5 - 3.3, and on recent versions of the PyPy, Jython, IronPython, and Stackless Python variants.
-See Aglyph testing summary for a complete list of the Python versions and variants on which Aglyph has been tested.
+Aglyph runs on CPython 2.7 and 3.1 - 3.4, and on recent versions of the PyPy, Jython, IronPython, and Stackless Python variants.
+See Aglyph 2.1.0 testing summary for a complete list of the Python versions and variants on which Aglyph has been tested.

-Aglyph can assemble prototype components (a new instance is created every time), singleton components (the same instance is returned every time), and borg components (a new instance is created every time, but all instances of the same class share the same internal state).
+Aglyph can assemble prototype components (a new instance is created every time), singleton components (the same instance is returned every time), borg components (a new instance is created every time, but all instances of the same class share the same internal state), and weakref components (the same instance is returned as long as there is at least one “live” reference to that instance in the application).

 Aglyph can be configured using a declarative XML syntax, or programmatically in pure Python.